sidendev/hr-portal-fe/README.md

    The application will be available at `http://localhost:5173` Replace the port number if different, this will be shown in the terminal after running the command.
+   Make sure your backend server is running and accessible so the frontend can communicate with it.

 ### Available Scripts